KDE/kqtquickcharts/README.md

 ### Runtime dependencies

-At runtime, the following additional libaries have present:
+At runtime, the following additional libaries have to be present:

  * KDE-runtime >= 4.10.0

-## Trying it out
+## Try it out

 There a few example projects in `demo` folder.
 They are directly runable in **qmlviewer**.
 Make sure to pass the required import folders to it: